Hugh Grant’s the dandy highwayman who you’re too scared to mention…

 cousin man and says nothing… even though it means she will be executed if found guilty.
 Now that’s true cousin love.
 So it’s off to court with her lawyer, as Sir Lawrence Dobson (John Mills) advises Panthea, as she decides to defend herself… against the (soft voiced) prosecutor, Sir Philip Gage (Oliver Reed)…

 What can I add about this swashbuckling romance tale… ??
-This film has far too much expedition which wasn’t really needed.
-This constant introduction – and reintroduction with expedition – to the characters tell you the name of the character and it also outlines a short mostly irrelevant work profile.
+This film has far too much exposition which wasn’t really needed.
+This constant introduction – and reintroduction with exposition – to the characters tell you the name of the character and it also outlines a short mostly irrelevant work profile.

 It gets more than annoying and doesn’t really do much for the storyline apart from giving the starry cast more to say.
 If anything it makes the plot seem more confusing than the simple plot it is of a “During Restoration times, a girl falls for her masked cousin and the future heir to her estate and hopes to live happily ever after with him and her King Charles spaniel…”